ymlasu/para-atm-collection/air-traffic-prediction/MultiAircraftTP/BSTAR-Part2-ModelTrainingCode/README.md

 ```

 ### Data
 The data source used are ASDE-X data from Sherlock.
-However, we anonymized the data by,
+Here, we anonymized the data by,

 - Remove the real-world unix timestamp and replace them by absolute time steps (e.g. 5, 10, 15, 20).
 - The flight callsign are masked with a unique agent id (integer).
 - For this experiment, only four columns of ASDE-X needed.
 They are time, id, latitude, longitude.

 The code used for processing and anonymized the raw ASDE-X data can be found in Part 1 Data Processing Demo.
-Data are saved in ```/data/iff/atl/2019080x/true_pos_.csv```
+Data are saved in ```./data/iff/atl/2019080x/true_pos_.csv```

 ### To Train an Example